-Failure to comply with applicable U.S. and non-U.S. regulatory requirements in the various jurisdictions where Federated Hermes operates, and its offerings are distributed or marketed, can result in a wide range of liability or disciplinary actions against Federated Hermes or its business or offerings, which can impact, potentially in a material way, Federated Hermes' Financial Condition.
-Breaches of regulatory requirements can result in regulatory enforcement, civil or criminal liability, and/or the imposition of sanctions or orders against or affecting Federated Hermes, or its business or offerings, including monetary damages, injunctions, disgorgements, fines, penalties, cease and desist orders, censures, reprimands, and the revocation, cancellation, suspension or restriction of licenses, registration status or required approvals.
-A public regulatory issue can also have a negative impact on Federated Hermes' reputation, and as a result impact Federated Hermes' offerings and Financial Condition.
+Failure to comply with applicable U.S. and non-U.S. regulatory requirements can result in regulatory enforcement, civil or criminal liability, the imposition of sanctions or restrictive orders, and/or a wide range of liability or other disciplinary actions against or affecting Federated Hermes, its business or its offerings, including monetary damages, injunctions, disgorgements, fines, penalties, cease and desist orders, censures, reprimands, and the revocation, cancellation, suspension or restriction of licenses, registration status or required approvals.
+A public regulatory issue can also have a negative impact on Federated Hermes' reputation.
+Accordingly, a failure to comply with applicable regulatory requirements can affect, potentially in a material way, Federated Hermes' offerings and Financial Condition.

 On a cumulative basis, Federated Hermes' regulatory, product development and restructuring, and other efforts in response to regulatory developments and regulatory requirements, including the internal and external resources dedicated to such efforts, have had, and can continue to have, a material impact on Federated Hermes' expenses and, in turn, Financial Condition.
 There is no guarantee that additional money market fund reforms will not result in a shift in asset mix away from institutional prime and municipal (or tax-exempt) money market funds and toward government money market funds.